Learning the dynamics of a one-dimensional plasma model with graph neural networks

 \subsection{Data preprocessing and augmentation}

 Before training the GNN models, we apply the following preprocessing steps.
 First, we downsample the data to the desired training time step (e.g. $\Delta t_{train}=10^{-2}~\omega_p^{-1}$).
-To take advantage of the system symmetries, we proceed to augment the training dataset by mirroring the simulations along the x and time axis (the latter is not equivalent to simply changing the sign of the velocities since we are using the finite difference velocity).
+To take advantage of the system symmetries, we proceed to augment the training dataset by mirroring the simulations along the $x$- and time-axis (the latter is not equivalent to simply changing the sign of the velocities since we are using the finite difference velocity).
 We proceed to generate pairs of input graphs and output target accelerations, where each input graph corresponds to a full simulation rollout (and corresponding augmented versions).
-More details on the impact of the impact of the training dataset size and data augmentation are provided in~\ref{app:dataset_size}.
+More details on the impact of the training dataset size and data augmentation are provided in~\ref{app:dataset_size}.